Julia Gonnella

-Julia Gonnella (born 1963 in Düsseldorf) is an Islamic scholar, the former director of the Museum of Islamic Art in Doha and director of the Lusail Museum since 2024.
+Julia Gonnella (born 1963 in Düsseldorf) is a German Islamic art historian, archaeologist and museum director.
+She is the director of the Lusail Museum in Doha.
+From 2017 to 2024, she served as director of the Museum of Islamic Art (MIA), Doha.

 Education

 Gonnella attended the University of London's School of Oriental and African Studies, where she received a Bachelor of Arts in Islamic Art and Archaeology in 1986 and a Master of Arts in Social Anthropology in 1987.
 She received her PhD in Islamic Studies and Social Anthropology in 1994 from the Eberhard-Karls-University in Tübingen.
+While studying, Gonnella worked on German excavations in Raqqa, Syria, from 1984 to 1989 and the Kuwaiti excavations in Bahnasa, Egypt, in 1985.